-The current Gross Domestic Product of the world in 2017 is about $75 trillion.
+The Gross Domestic Product of the world is about $75 trillion.
 There are about 3 billion people in China.
 The population of the U.S. is about 300 million.
 What goes through your mind when you read those numbers?

 It is very difficult for many students (and many of us who read the newspapers every day) to understand large numbers and to appreciate their relative “bigness.”